dm-guy/utm-alternative/README.md

 <h4>FAQ</h4>

 Q: Why not with Local Storage but a cookie?<br />
 A: Local Storage does not allow you to share data across subdomains easily (if at all).
-Many advertisers run different campaigns on different web assets.
+Many advertisers run different campaigns on different web assets, so being unable to share this data across subdomains will make this script less effective..

 Q: Why Javascript?<br />
 A: Cross-platform, server-side agnostic solution.